Are you wondering what the danger zone is for turkey?

 The Danger Zone For Smoking A Turkey

-Read further for tips on how to work out the smoking times as well as the safe internal temperatures for the finished meat.
+Read further for tips on calculating the smoking times and safe internal temperatures for the finished meat.

 The Danger Zone When Resting A Turkey